-We offer students the opportunity to train in marine conservation while experiencing some of the top diving destinations in the world — the waters of the Pacific Ocean surrounding the tiny Fijian island of Caqalai, the portion of the Mesoamerican Barrier Reef, off the coast of the town of Puerto Morelos on Mexico’s Riviera Maya, in the Carribean sea, and the vibrant underwater landscapes of the Indian Ocean surrounding the Seychellois island of Mahe.
+We offer students the opportunity to train in the field of marine conservation while experiencing some of the top diving destinations in the world.
+These include the waters of the Pacific Ocean surrounding the tiny Fijian island of Caqalai, the portion of the Mesoamerican Barrier Reef System situated off the coast of the town of Puerto Morelos on Mexico’s Riviera Maya in the Carribean sea, and the vibrant underwater landscapes of the Indian Ocean surrounding the Seychellois island of Mahe.

 Interns train by supporting local educators, first learning skills like lesson planning and classroom management, and then, as they gain work experience, are given opportunities to lead portions of classes or even full lessons.

 GVI offers global health internships in Cambodia, Nepal, South Africa, Thailand, and Fiji.
 You can be part of the work being done to help communities to prevent transferable illnesses by conducting UNICEF’s WASH (water, sanitation and hygiene) workshops with children.

 Work to prevent non-transferrable illnesses like diabetes and cardiac disease by leading physical education lessons and nutrition workshops with local students and other community members.
 In certain locations, like Fiji, you might also get the opportunity to facilitate maternal and prenatal health, as well as infant and toddler health workshops.
 In some locations, our global public health interns also conduct emergency first aid workshops.